carbonplan/components/README.md

 # carbonplan / components

-shared react components and themes
+shared react components for our websites